with God’s Heart

 God’s Word: One of the first things you are going to notice about Limerick Chapel is that we are unashamed of our love for God’s Word.
 We sing it.
 We read it.
 We preach it.
 We listen to it.
 We try to imitate it.
 God’s Word doesn’t merely fill some empty space in our service.
 It forms the center of how we think, feel, and act.
 This is because God has specially revealed himself through His Word and if we desire to know him, love him, and serve him then we must make God’s word the foundation of our lives.
 And so God’s word becomes a valuable part of the identity of our community.

 With God’s Heart: At Limerick Chapel we endeavor to declare and display God’s Word with God’s heart.
-Instead of using manipulation, brow-beating, and other such underhanded tactics, we want the heart of God to be evident in every text of Scripture.
+We want the heart of God to be evident in every song and message.
 This means that we will willingly and joyfully accept rebuke and correction because we know that we are fallen people and that this rebuke comes from the God of mercy and grace.
 And this mercy and grace of God comes to a climax in the person of His Son, Jesus Christ, who died on the cross to bear the punishment of the sin of all those who have submitted to him in faith as Savior and to give them his righteousness.
 He did all this so that we who have faith might share in his eternal joy!

 Our Core Values

 We believe that Christ’s church should be a place that assists those that are seeking God and builds believers up as they seek to be more like Christ.
 At Limerick Chapel we seek to provide opportunities for both.
 We do this by holding to the following five core values:

 1. Transformation – We want to move beyond education of the mind to transformation of the heart and life.
 Christ-like character and personal holiness are dear to us.
 (Gal.
 4:19; Rom.
 8:29; Matt.
 28:20)